 Does the dressing time of a public official count as working time?

 You are a police officer, a nurse, a maintenance officer, etc., and you must wear special clothing to perform your duties.
-Depending on your public service of origin, the time spent dressing and undressing is considered or not as actual working time.
+Depending on your public service of origin (State - FPE, territorial - FPT, hospital - FPH), the time of dressing and undressing is considered or not as actual working time.

-If you have to wear a uniform to perform your duties, the time you spend dressing and undressing is not considered to be actual working time.
+If you have to wear a uniform to perform your duties, the time you spend before taking up your duties dressing and then, at the end of your service, undressing yourself is not considered to be actual working time.

 The time you spend dressing and undressing is not considered to be actual working time even if you do so at your workplace.

-The dressing and undressing time is a time during which you are ready to take up your service without being able to comply with the instructions of your superiors.
+The dressing and undressing time is a time during which you get ready to take up your service without being able to comply yet with the instructions of your superiors.

 The time you spend dressing and undressing is not considered to be actual working time even if you do so at your workplace.

-The dressing and undressing time is a time during which you are ready to take up your service without being able to comply with the instructions of your superiors.
+The dressing and undressing time is a time during which you get ready to take up your service without being able to comply yet with the instructions of your superiors.

 Where the head of the establishment makes it compulsory to wear work clothes after consulting the Social Committee, the time spent dressing and undressing shall be regarded as actual working time.